Choosing a Runtime

 Streaming refers to the ability to send or receive data in a continuous flow.

-Both the Node.js and the Edge runtime support streaming.
+Both the Node.js and the Edge runtime support streaming by default.
+Streaming is also supported when using the Python runtime.

 In addition, Serverless Functions have a maximum duration, meaning that it isn't possible to stream indefinitely.
 Edge Functions do not have a maximum duration, but you must send an initial response within 25 seconds.
 You can continue streaming a response beyond that time.